 Hybrid Rocket Propulsion

-Dr. Joe Majdalani is the Auburn Alumni Engineering Council Endowed Professor and Chair of Aerospace Engineering at Auburn University.
-He previously served as Professor and H. H. Arnold Chair of Excellence in Advanced Propulsion at the University of Tennessee.
-He is known for his work on acoustic instability theory and vortex engine technology encompassing solid, liquid and hybrid rocket applications.
-Dr. Majdalani is presently a Fellow of ASME, Associate Fellow of AIAA, Vice-Chair of the AIAA Hybrid Rockets Technical Committee, Associate Editor of the International Journal of Energetic Materials and Chemical Propulsion (Begell House), and AIAA Instructor for two short courses.
+Dr. Majdalani presently serves as Professor and Francis Chair of Aerospace Engineering at Auburn University.
+He previously served as the Auburn Alumni Engineering Council Endowed Professor and Department Chair of Aerospace Engineering at Auburn University (2013-2016) as well as the Jack D. Whitfield Professor and H. H. Arnold Chair of Excellence in Advanced Propulsion at the University of Tennessee (2003-2013).
+Dr. Majdalani is known for his work on acoustic instability theory and vortex-driven rocket engine technology encompassing solid, liquid and hybrid rocket applications.
+He is presently a Fellow of ASME, Chair of the AIAA Hybrid Rockets Technical Committee (2015-2017), Chair of the Solid Rockets Technical Committee (2017-2019), Chair of the SRTC Awards Subcommittee, Director of Honors & Awards within the Greater Huntsville Section, Associate Editor of the International Journal of Energetic Materials and Chemical Propulsion, ISICP President Elect, and AIAA Short Course Instructor.